taras-chr/lightweight-entity-manager/README.md

 # Lightweight Entity Manager

 Simple mapper library for converting an array to a class object (entity) with your structure.
-Work with any data as object models.
+It help to represent array data as structured object.

 ### Installation
 `composer require taras-chr/lightweight-entity-manager`